 Socks, stockings and tights

-Change your socks, stockings or tights every day.
-Avoid bulky seams and wear them inside out to prevent pressure.
-The hosiery top should not be to tight.
+Change your socks or tights every day.
+Avoid bulky seams, wear them inside out to prevent pressure.
+Hosiery top should not be too tight.
+Cotton, wool or bamboo fibre are recommended.

 Avoid walking barefoot